harryhanYuhao/crafting_interpreters/docs/design_of_interpreter.md

 It is no longer modified, and all information required for execution are stored in the field `token` and `AST_Type`.

 ## Runtime

+### Function call

+There are two kinds of function in lox, std function and user defined function.
+Both of the function are stored as varaibles in the stack.